Adam Silver was unanimously elected NBA Commissioner on Feb. 1, 2014, by the NBA Board of Governors.

-In 2016, Sports Business Journal ranked Mr. Silver No. 1 on its list of the 50 Most Influential People in Sports Business.
-In 2015, Mr. Silver was named to TIME’s list of the 100 Most Influential People and to Fortune’s 2015 list of the World’s 50 Greatest Leaders.
-He also earned Sports Executive of the Year honors at the 2015 Sports Business Awards.
-In 2014, Sports Illustrated named him Executive of the Year.
+Silver was named SportsBusiness Journal’s Executive of the Decade and has been ranked No. 1 on the publication’s annual list of the 50 Most Influential People in Sports Business.
+He was also named to TIME’s 100 Most Influential People, Fortune’s World’s 50 Greatest Leaders, and The Bloomberg 50, Bloomberg Businessweek’s list of 50 people who defined global business.
+Additionally, Silver has earned Sports Executive of the Year honors at the Sports Business Awards and was named Sports Illustrated’s Executive of the Year.

 Prior to becoming commissioner, Silver served as NBA Deputy Commissioner and Chief Operating Officer for eight years.
 He has been instrumental to many of the league’s signature achievements, including the negotiation of three collective bargaining agreements with the National Basketball Players Association; the development of the WNBA, NBA G League, NBA 2K League and the Basketball Africa League; the partnership with Turner Broadcasting to manage the NBA’s digital assets; and the creation of NBA China and NBA Africa.